'I ain't going home': John Wall's dagger 3 beats Celtics, forces Game 7

 — Dan Devine (@YourManDevine) May 13, 2017

-The Celtics did a good job of gumming up what looked to be the Wizards’ intended first option coming out of the timeout, with Marcus Smart smothering Beal away from the ball as he tried to spring free above the 3-point arc.
+The Celtics did a good job of gumming up what looked to be the Wizards’ intended first option coming out of the timeout, with Smart smothering Beal away from the ball as he tried to spring free above the 3-point arc.
 But Wall slid up along the sideline right next to inbounder Otto Porter, took the handoff, squared up against the defense of Bradley, pulled up in rhythm and straight-up dotted the eye of one of the best perimeter defenders in the league.

 Do the John.
 Wall. ????#NBAPlayoffs pic.twitter.com/qAso72JEPL